Tributes to Suffrage

 and had your honor submitted my case to the jury, as was clearly your duty, even then I should have had just cause of protest for not one of those men was my peer; but, native or foreign born, white or black, rich or poor, educated or ignorant, awake or asleep, sober or drunk, each and every man of them was my political superior; hence, in no sense, my peer.”

-Anthony’s home is now a museum - however, I have been unable to visit to date, although I have found their online store to be a great resource!
-Visiting Anthony’s grave is a must as, depending when you visit, you will often find tokens left honoring her legacy as well as many “I Voted” stickers.
+Finally, visiting Anthony’s grave in Mount Hope Cemetery is a must as, depending when you visit, you will often find tokens left honoring her legacy as well as many “I Voted” stickers.

 Cheyenne, Wyoming